Effective Regularization Through Loss-Function Metalearning: Background

-Notably, regularization is not a one-dimensional continuum.
-Different techniques regularize in different ways that often interact.
-For example, flooding invalidates performance gains from early stopping \citep{ishida2020we}.
-However, ultimately all regularization techniques alter the gradients that result from the training loss.
+Thus, the term regularization refers to a diverse set of techniques intended to prevent the network from overfitting.
+At this point there is no general theory of how it can be done.
+Different techniques aim at this goal in different ways that often interact; for example, flooding invalidates performance gains from early stopping \cite{ishida2020we}.
+However, ultimately all regularization techniques that act upon the training process alter the gradients that result from the training loss.
 This observation suggests loss-function optimization might be an effective way to regularize the training process.
+As will be shown later, it may also serve as a starting point for developing a theory of regularization.